Troops coming home from IraqDecember 16, 2011

 Over one million troops served in Iraq over the course of the war.
 It should be remembered the war was based on a string of falsehoods fed to the American people that an existential threat existed there.
 The war continued long after the truth was known.

 The same holds true for Afghanistan.
 Osama bin Laden is dead.
 Al-Qaeda is no longer a significant presence there.
-It’s time to bring our troops home from Afghanistan as well.This entry was posted in Afghanistan, Idea Forum, Iraq, The Issues, U.S. in Conflict.
+It’s time to bring our troops home from Afghanistan as well.This entry was posted in Afghanistan, Iraq, Links of the Week, The Issues, U.S. in Conflict.
 Bookmark the permalink. ← Obama’s “Mission Accomplished” 2012: Looking Forward to History →